mpesowski/lookit-stimuli-storage/README.md

 # lookit-stimuli-storage

-A repository of stimuli for the study: Choice and Imitation.
+A stimuli repository for the study: Choice and Imitation.

 ## Getting started